 What is file server monitoring?

 File server monitoring is the practice of collecting and analyzing data to ensure that file servers function per their optimal parameters and provide their intended functions.
-This includes aspects of the operating system, but also metrics on CPU, memory, network and disk utilization, as well as network shares, log files and event logs.
+A monitoring tool is essential for tracking file and server activity, maintaining system integrity, and detecting unauthorized file changes.
+This includes aspects of the operating system, but also metrics on CPU, memory, network, and disk drive space and activity utilization to ensure security and performance, as well as network shares, log files, and event logs.

 Who monitors file servers?